Contact Us

 Seeking Expert Advice

-How do economic nexus laws apply to me if I run a seasonal business?
+1. How do economic nexus laws apply to me if I run a seasonal business?+

 Seasonal businesses are not exempt from these laws.
 It’s crucial to calculate your sales and transactions during your operational months accurately to comply with the respective state’s thresholds and criteria.

-How does economic nexus relate to other forms like click-through or affiliate nexus?
+2. How does economic nexus relate to other forms, like click-through or affiliate nexus?+

 Economic nexus focuses on sales and transaction thresholds, whereas click-through and affiliate nexus revolve around relationships with affiliates in a state.
 Depending on your business model, you might need to comply with one or more nexus regulations.

-What actions should I take if I realize my business has unknowingly established an economic nexus in a state?
+3. What actions should I take if I realize my business has unknowingly established an economic nexus in a state?+

 Suppose you find out that you’ve established an economic nexus unknowingly.
 In that case, it’s recommended to consult with a tax expert promptly to understand the necessary steps for compliance and rectify any past discrepancies.

-With all these regulations and variations, you’ll need a sales expert to check which states your business has established economic nexus.
+With all these regulations and variations, you’ll need a sales expert to determine which states your business has established economic nexus in.
 You can schedule a call with our CEO, who will personally onboard and explain how TaxHero conducts nexus checks.

 Furthermore, we’ve got you covered with our comprehensive services, ensuring you understand the basics and adapt to state-specific laws.
 Let’s embark on this journey together for a successful and compliant ecommerce business adventure.